 HistoryCKAN uses the Open Knowledge Foundation’s Versioned Domain Model (VDM) to keep a complete history of all edits and versions of dataset metadata.

-Using this feature, you can look at old versions, undo changes, look at a complete history of changes to a dataset, and compare different revisions.
+Using this feature you can look at a complete history of changes to a dataset, and compare different revisions.

 ExtendCKAN allows you to pick and choose which features you want to use for your data portal.
 There are over 60 different extensions, all of which can be independently added in any configuration you choose.
 Anyone can build new extensions and contribute.
 Highlighted extensions: